 The integration allows you to install the DeskAlerts Bot on your company’s Teams instance and is connected to DeskAlerts to deliver copies of desktop alerts when you specify Teams as a delivery channel in the content creator.
 You can send both text and pictures via the DeskAlerts Bot.

 Messages created in the DeskAlerts control panel can be sent via various channels, including push notifications to mobiles, desktop pop-ups, and Teams all at the same time.

 This means that employees who are using Teams on their own devices will see DeskAlerts messages without installing the DeskAlerts client.

-As with all DeskAlerts features, you can send to custom audiences, send instantly, or schedule your messages to be sent at a later point in time, streamlining your internal communication efforts.
+As with all DeskAlerts features, you can send to custom audiences – such as specific internal teams - send instantly, or schedule your messages to be sent at a later point in time, streamlining your internal communication efforts.

 Staying connected no matter where your employees are located is critical to ensuring you have a cohesive team working together towards common goals.